SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: System design

 \subsection{Pipelining Mechanism}

-In SpiralShard, we pipeline blocks preparation to guarantee efficiency with the existence of some slow shards.
-It allows each shard continuously and optimistically produces new blocks without waiting for the previous blocks to be sufficiently endorsed.
-The optimistically produced blocks are required to endorse the latest non-conflicting block from the previous shard, resulting in some blocks may not be directly endorsed.
-However, once a block is finalized, its parent blocks are also finalized.
+In SpiralShard, the sequentially processed endorsement within the endorsement group may be halted due to a slow shard.
+Hence, we pipeline block production so that a faster shard can package transactions at its speed.
+This mechanism requires shards to produce blocks optimistically and conduct endorsement on the latest block from the preceding shard instead of each block.

+During the \emph{block preparation} phase in LCE, a shard may wait until its latest prepared block has been finalized before preparing a new one.
+However, in this case, once there is a slow shard leading to a slow finalization, the speed of block preparation of all the shards within the same endorsement group will be slowed down.
+Hence, we require that each shard optimistically prepares blocks after non-discarded blocks instead of directly after finalized blocks.
+After optimistic preparation, nodes are still required to broadcast the prepared blocks to the next shard.
+In this case, even if the blocks can not be finalized in time, shards can continue to package new transactions to the blocks.

+Additionally, during the \emph{cross-shard endorsement} phase in LCE, a shard may receive multiple blocks at different heights\footnote{The "height" of a block refers to the number of blocks that precede it in the same chain.
+For instance, the first block in the chain has a height of 0, and the next block has a height of 1, and so forth.} optimistically prepared by the preceding shard.
+If a shard needs to endorse \emph{each} prepared block of the preceding shard directly, then the finalization speed for each shard is limited by the slowest shard within the same endorsement group.
+Hence, we require each shard to endorse the latest non-conflicting prepared block from the preceding shard instead of each block.
+Specifically, the node verifies the validity of this endorsement decision to prevent it from conflicting with the parent block's endorsement decision (i.e., endorse on the different fork branches).

+During the \emph{block finalization} phase in LCE, the block $A$ may not directly collect sufficient endorsements.
+But it is also safely finalized once block $A$'s subsequent block is finalized since no other blocks conflicting with block $A$ can be sufficiently endorsed.
+As a result, shards can optimistically append blocks to the chains and finalize blocks in time.

-As shown in Figure~\ref{fig2}, we set the size of the endorsement group as $3$, and shard $7$ is slow.
-Blocks $H_1$, $H_2$, and $H_3$ are produced by shard $8$ without waiting for block $G_1$, and all of these blocks endorse the latest non-conflicting block $G_0$ from shard $7$.
-Once block $H_4$ is produced, block $F_2$ accumulates 3 endorsements from all the shards within the endorsement group.
-Block $F_0$ and $F_1$ can also be considered finalized since they are parents of block $F_2$.
-Honest nodes in shard $6$ are required to show the headers from block $F_1$ to block $F_5$ to prove that block $F_1$ is a parent of $F_5$ to finalize $F_1$.
+As shown in Figure~\ref{fig2}, we set the endorsement group consisting of $Shard_0$, $Shard_1$, and $Shard_2$, where $Shard_1$ is slow. $ Shard_2$ optimistically produces blocks $C_2$, $C_3$, and $C_4$ without waiting, and all of these blocks endorse the latest non-conflicting block $B_1$ from $Shard_1$.
+Then $Shard_1$ produces block $B_2$ endorsing the latest block $A_3$ from $Shard_0$.
+Once block $C_5$ is produced to endorse block $B_2$, block $A_3$ is endorsed by all the shards within the endorsement group.
+Block $A_1$ and $A_2$ can also be considered finalized since they are parents of block $A_3$.
+Honest nodes in $Shard_0$ must show the headers from block $A_2$ to block $A_6$ to prove that block $A_2$ is a parent of finalized block $A_3$ to finalize $A_2$.
+As a result, once the slow shard prepares new blocks, optimistic prepared blocks from other shards can be quickly finalized to restore throughput.